Australian Sports Commission (ASC) [including Sport Australia and the Australian Institute of Sport] integrity policies and programs.

 We are committed to keeping children safe

-- We communicate our commitment to all stakeholders and provide them access to the framework.
+- We communicate our commitment to all stakeholders and provide them access to this commitment statement.

 We promote equity and respect diversity

-- We actively anticipating children’s diverse circumstances and responding effectively to those with additional vulnerabilities.
+- We actively anticipate children’s diverse circumstances and respond effectively to those with additional vulnerabilities.

 - We give all children access to information, support and complaints processes.

-- We pay attention to the needs of all children, particularly Aboriginal and Torres Strait Islander children, children with a disability and children from culturally and linguistically diverse backgrounds.
+- We consider the needs of all children, particularly Aboriginal and Torres Strait Islander Children, children with a disability, LGBTQI children and children from culturally and linguistically diverse backgrounds.

-Our board members, employees, external providers and site users know the behaviour we expect
+Our employees, contractors and site users know the behaviour we require

-- We ensure that each person involved in our delivery of services to children understands their role and the behaviour we expect in relation to keeping children and young people safe from abuse and neglect through application of the Child Safe Code of Behaviour.
+- We ensure that each person involved in our delivery of services to children understands their role and the behaviour we require in relation to keeping children safe from abuse and neglect through application of our Child Safe Policy.

 We minimise the likelihood of recruiting a person who is unsuitable

-- We have appropriate measures in place to minimise the likelihood that we will recruit employees or external providers who are unsuitable to work with children.
+- We have appropriate measures in place to minimise the likelihood that we will recruit employees or contractors who are unsuitable to work with children.

 Induction and training is part of our commitment

-- We have a process for ensuring all employees and external providers complete child safe training and support ongoing education and training to ensure child safe information is provided in an ongoing way.
+- We support ongoing education and training for our employees to ensure child safe information is provided and updated as required.

-- We ensure that our employees and external providers have up to date information relevant to specific legislation applying in the state or territory they are based in or where they may travel to as a part of their duties.
+- We ensure that our employees have up-to-date information relevant to specific legislation applying in the state or territory they are based in or where they may travel to as a part of their duties.

 - We involve and communicate with children and their families in developing a safe, inclusive and supportive environment.

-- We provide information to children and their families (such as brochures, posters, handbooks, guidelines) about:
+- We provide information to children and their families about:

-- The behaviour we expect of our employees, external providers and of themselves.
+- the behaviour we expect of our employees, contractors and of themselves.

-Our board members, employees, external providers and site users understand their responsibility for reporting child abuse
+Our employees and contractors understand their responsibility for reporting child abuse

-- Board members, employees and external providers and site users must meet any legislated mandatory or other jurisdictional reporting requirements.
+- meet any legislated mandatory or other jurisdictional or industry reporting requirements

-- Board members, employees and external providers and site users must follow the specified process when reporting abuse or neglect.
+- follow a specified process when reporting abuse or neglect.

-- Our board members, employees and external providers are provided with the Child Safe Framework and understand the implications of the framework for their role.
-We document any allegation, disclosure or concern regarding child abuse and monitor responses to all allegations, disclosures or concerns.
+- We document any allegation, disclosure or concern regarding Child abuse and monitor responses to all allegations, disclosures or concerns.

 We maintain and improve our policies and practices

-- We are committed to maintaining and improving our framework, procedures and practices to keep children safe from neglect and abuse.
-We have assigned responsibility for maintaining and improving our framework and procedures to the Sport Australia Integrity Branch and Child Safe Committee.
+- We are committed to maintaining and improving our policies, procedures and practices to keep children safe from abuse or neglect.

-- We require our employees and external providers to disclose convictions or charges affecting their suitability to work with children and young people and we review police records and Working with Children Checks periodically.
+- We require our employees and contractors to disclose investigations, convictions or charges affecting their suitability to work with children and we review police records and Working with Children Checks periodically.